Meet Our Leadership

 Executive Board

-Kristen is the Founder and CEO of DŌ, Cookie Dough Confections, a boutique dessert brand based in New York City, and a co-founder of CTRL+, a technology company for e-commerce entrepreneurs.
+Kristen is the Founder of DŌ, Cookie Dough Confections, a boutique dessert brand based in New York City that was recently acquired, and a co-founder of CTRL+, a technology company for e-commerce entrepreneurs.
 As a former brand consultant, Kristen has spent the last 10 years of her career creating innovative business solutions for large and small businesses alike.
 Her passion for empowering women and love for giving back led her to Hope for Kabingo.
 She lives with her husband and daughter in Brooklyn and hopes to travel to Kabingo in the near future.

 Bob Sanker